nemo2025-als/PEG-Prediction-Model/README.md

-Sure!
-Here's a complete, professional, and clear `README.md` for your GitHub project based on the provided HTML, CSS, and JS files:

----

 # 🧠 ALS PEG Prediction Model

 A web-based tool to predict the probability of **PEG (Percutaneous Endoscopic Gastrostomy) placement within 6 months** in patients with **Amyotrophic Lateral Sclerosis (ALS)**.
 Developed at the **Centro Clinico NeMO**, this tool supports clinical decision-making through validated logistic regression models based on patient data.